Rowley James

-Rowland "Rowley" James (14 June 1885 – 4 July 1962) was an Australian politician and coalminer.
+Rowland "Rowley" James (14 June 1885 – 4 July 1962) was an Australian politician and coal miner.
 He was a member of the House of Representatives from 1928 to 1958, representing the New South Wales seat of Hunter.
 He was a member of the Australian Labor Party (ALP), although during the 1930s he was associated with the breakaway Lang Labor faction.

 Early life

 James was born on 14 June 1885 in Lambton, New South Wales.
 He was the youngest of eleven children born to Welsh immigrant parents Mary Ann (née James) and Moses James.
 His father was a coal miner.

 James attended a local public school before beginning work as a coal miner in the Newcastle district.
-In 1912 he moved to Collie, Western Australia, where he was lodge secretary of the Collie River District Miners' Union of Workers.
+In 1912, he moved to Collie, Western Australia, where he was lodge secretary of the Collie River District Miners' Union of Workers.
 He returned to New South Wales in 1916 and was an officeholder in the Australasian Coal and Shale Employees' Federation, representing the northern district on the union's central council.
-In 1928 he sought to succeed Daniel Rees as general president of the federation, but withdrew to stand for parliament.
+In 1928, he sought to succeed Daniel Rees as general president of the federation, but withdrew to stand for parliament.